 Manuscript received May 22, 2006; revised February 18, 2008.
+Published August 27, 2008 (projected).
 This work was supported in part by Fundação para a Ciência e Tecnologia, Portuguese Ministry of Science and Higher Education, under Project POSC/EEA-CPS/61924/2004, and the National Science Foundation under Grant CCF-0728767.
 The material in this paper was presented in part at the Conference on Neural Information Processing Systems, Vancouver, BC, Canada, December 2006.